Abhishekfm/Html-and-CSS-project-12/README.md

 ![Project 12 Image](twelve.png)

-In this project I lerned about grid and more depth of it and button inside input by translateX property of css.
+In this project, I learned about the grid and more depth of it and the button inside input by translateX property of CSS.

 #